nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Text is the search term, obj is where the search should begin, direction specifies search direction and column is used if Column Search is used (searching for text in specific columns).
 In Track Finder 2.0 (add-on 6.0), add an "s" to column keyword.

-In the next section, we'll learn more about how NVDA performs column navigation commands and how it is used in various features.
-We'll also meet how Track Finder refactor has helped implement an unexpected feature or two in the Studio add-on.

 ## Method resolution  order and importance of column navigation in track items, Track Tool and other features

 In the previous section, you saw how overlay classes work, as well as how track items in Studio are defined and used.
 We'll continue our tour of track items by looking at column navigation feature and how it is used in various places.
 But before we get into that, we need to talk about how NVDA knows how certain commands apply in specific situations via method resolution order.